 - SCI 100 INTRODUCTION TO NATURAL SCIENCE studies selected topics from the natural sciences with emphasis on practical implications of an understanding of those topics.
 In addition, controversial issues regarding the impact of science on society are also examined.
 4 credits. - SCI 135 EARTH SCIENCE is an integrated study of the materials & physical features of Earth and the processes that form and shape them.
 Map skills are also developed.
 Cross-listed (Physical Geography) GEOG 311.
 4 credits. - SCI 150 LIFE SCIENCES is an integrated approach to the study of biology and environmental science designed for education majors.
-Prerequisite: SCI 155 or 1 year of high school chemistry, 4 credits, - SCI 155 PHYSICAL SCIENCES is an integrated approach to the study of physics, chemistry, and astronomy designed for education majors.
+Prerequisite: SCI 155 or 1 year of high school chemistry.
+4 credits. - SCI 155 PHYSICAL SCIENCES is an integrated approach to the study of physics, chemistry, and astronomy designed for education majors.
 Prerequisite: One year of college preparatory algebra in high school.
 4 credits. - SCI 195 METEOROLOGY provides a physical description of the weather variables (temperature, wind, moisture, pressure, solar radiation, vorticity, etc.) and the relationships that exist among them.
 This knowledge will be used to explain weather events such as frontal passages, cloud formation, thunderstorms, and tornadoes.
 This course will also investigate techniques of forecasting future weather events.
 Cross-listed (The World's Climates) GEOG 295.
 3 credits. - SCI 246 OCEANOGRAPHY is a study of the chemical, geologic, physical, and biological features of Earth's oceans.
 Topics covered include the history of oceanography, chemistry and physical properties of sea water, waves, global currents & seas, and submarine morphology.
 The laboratory component gives students hands-on experience learning the topics covered by the course.
 Cross-listed (The World's Oceans) GEOG 246.
-4 credits. - SCI 260 PERSONAL AND COMMUNITY HEALTH This course seeks to provide participants with an increased awareness of the total effect health, health behaviors, and health decisions have on our lives.
-By integrating positive health behaviors with knowledge gained as future health professionals, participants cannot only increase their personal health but share that with the community around them.
-3 credits. - SCI 265 PHARMACOLOGY studies the basic principles of human pharmacology including knowledge of chemical and physical properties, biochemical and physiological effects and adverse reactions of drugs commonly used as therapeutic agents.
-Prerequisites: CHEM 210, CHEM 213, BIO 249, BIO 270, and NURS 333. - SCI 303 COSMOGONY is the study of origins.
+4 credits. - SCI 303 COSMOGONY is the study of origins.
 Questions regarding the origin of the physical universe and life (including human beings) will be explored and possible answers will be offered.
 The two possible cosmogonic models, Evolution and Creation, will be treated in-depth from a scientific perspective.
 Each model will be studied and its supporting scientific evidence will be analyzed and critiqued.
 The nature of science and the differences between operational science and origin science will also be investigated.
 The primary emphasis of this course concerns scientific evidences for origins; however, philosophical and theological evidences will also be discussed.
 This course satisfies the core requirement in Critical Inquiry.
 Prerequisite: Any college-level physical or biological science course.
 3 credits.